Say NO TO N.A.I.S!!!! Here is another good site to check out about NAIS!Read this cute poem about N.A.I.S.

 *All information, graphics and photos within this website are the sole property of Happy Tailz Farm and may not be taken from this site without authorized permission!

-© 1999 threw present
+© 1999 through present